owntheweb/Raspberry-Pi-Huygens-Probe-Titan-Landing-Video-Kiosk/readme.md

 # Special Thanks

 Special thanks goes to the [Space Foundation](https://www.spacefoundation.org) and the [Space Foundation Education](https://www.discoverspace.org) team.
-Required hardware was provided for the development of this kiosk, along with a new team volunteer benefit, allowing Space Foundation team members to allot monthly volunteer time towards a non-profit of choice (in this case same non-profit, education department).
+Required hardware was provided for the development of this kiosk, along with a new team volunteer benefit that allows Space Foundation team members to allot monthly volunteer time towards a non-profit of choice (in this case same non-profit, education department).